-The CARE program is a service provided through the EOPS program to assist the single parent students that have a child under the age of 14 and receives TANF.
+The CARE program is a service provided through the EOPS to assist the single parent student that has a dependent child and receives TANF (Cash Aid).
 The additional services to CARE eligible students include CARE orientation and workshops, CARE grants, meal cards, gas cards, parking permits, and bus passes.

 To qualify for the CARE program you must meet the following requirements: